nx-dotnet/nx-dotnet/docs/core/generators/application.md

 ### skipSwaggerLib

-- (): By default, if using webapi template, an additional library is scaffolded for swagger files.
+- (boolean): By default, if using webapi template, an additional library is scaffolded for swagger files.
 This skips that setup.

 ### pathScheme